With only 666 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Maryland.

-Due to the school's excellent on-time graduation rate of 44.9%, college students typically accumulate much less debt than they would at other schools.
-If you're concerned with racking up excessive student debt, you'll want to keep in mind that Towson students graduate with an average of only $27,620 in student loans.
+Due to the school's excellent on-time graduation rate of 46.4%, college students typically accumulate much less debt than they would at other schools.
+Graduates of this school usually don't have issues repaying their student loans; only 4.3% have defaulted on their loans.
 A virtual tour may be a good way to find out more about Towson University.

 It's hard to beat Frostburg State University if you want to pursue Criminal Justice & Corrections as a major.
 After graduation, criminal justice students typically make around $39,427 in the first five years of their career.
 This school is located in the suburban region of Frostburg, Maryland, near shops and other amusement.